napari/napari/docs/naps/0-nap-process.md

 NAP stands for Napari Advancement Proposal.
-A NAP is a design document providing information to the community, or describing a new feature for napari or its processes or environment.
+A NAP is a design document providing information to the community, or describing a new feature for napari, its processes, or its environment.
+(See "Scope of NAPs", below.)
 The NAP should provide a rationale for the proposed change as well as a concise technical specification, if applicable.

 We intend NAPs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting